 Their plane took off from the Predannack Airbase in the UK at 11.07 .

-According to the research of Frenchman Gregoire Beraud local citizen of La Flèche who was walking in the cemetery of this town and who has spent three years researching the history of the two deceased young Australians, apparently Alfred Bryant was the pilot and James ‘Jimmy’ Joseph Battle was the radio operator or co-pilot, he would have sat on the right hand side of the plane.
+According to the research of Frenchman Gregoire Beraud local citizen of La Flèche who was walking in the La Fleche Communal Cemetery and decided to tend his grave and do further research.
+Gregoire has since spent three years researching the history of the two deceased young Australians, apparently Alfred Bryant was the pilot and James ‘Jimmy’ Joseph Battle was the radio operator or co-pilot, I am told he would have sat on the right hand side of the plane.

 The crash took place at 1.30pm on the 23rd June 1944.
 One of the two, possibly survived the crash and was picked up in an ambulance but died on the way to the hospital.
 We can only guess that it was Jimmy, as the cockpit in the plane was very narrow and very difficult for the pilot to escape.